rawpython/remi/README.md

 my_widget.attributes['background-image'] = "url('/my_resources:subfolder/other_subfolder/image.png')"
 ```

-The event TextInput.onenter is no more supported.
+The event TextInput.onenter is no longer supported.

 The events TextInput.onkeydown and TextInput.onkeyup are now different, and require a different listener format.
 There is an additional parameter keycode.